Buffy Dee

-Buffy Dee, born Anthony DeSantolo (1923–1995), was an Italian-American actor and musician.
+Anthony DeSantolo (September 15, 1923 – November 1995), known professionally as Buffy Dee, was an Italian-American actor and musician.
 Buffy Dee suffered from Polio as a child and spent a short portion of his life in wheelchair.
 Although he recovered, he was left with a slight limp.

 He went to school for law and finished his degree at the University of Miami.
+He lived most of his life in Miami, Florida.
 He married Eleanor Korn.
 He did not have any children.

-Buffy Dee was a drummer for Carmen Cavallaro.
+Buffy Dee was a club owner in Miami and a drummer for Carmen Cavallaro, while also taking acting roles in a number of film and television productions, usually filmed in Miami.
+He is probably best remembered (at least by European audiences) as the supervillain "K-1" in the Italian action comedy film Go for It (1983).